-According to the Pension Protection Act of 2006, you are allowed to make withdrawals from your 401(k) depending on your situation.
+According to the Pension Protection Act of 2006, you are allowed to make withdrawals from your 401(k) in certain circumstances.
 There are a few situations that the IRS will consider acceptable reasons to withdraw from your retirement account.

 - One of the most common reasons is for un-reimbursed medical costs for you or someone that depends on you.
 If you have fallen ill, or something tragic happened to your spouse or a kid, you can be left with a massive amount of hospital bills.
 If you don’t have the money to cover those expenses, then you can make a withdrawal from your 401(k).

 - Another circumstance you can withdraw from your account is if you’re responsible for paying for college tuition or a related education cost for yourself, your spouse, or one of your kids.
 The average cost of a college degree is anywhere from $10,000 to $25,000 a year.
 For a lot of families, that college education can be a difficult bill to cover.
 If you find yourself facing expenses college bills, then you can legally dip into your 401(k) to get the money that you need.

 - Some of the other hardship withdrawal are funeral costs or some expenses for repairs for your home.
 There are plenty of expenses that you can’t plan for, like a death in your family or a tree falling on your home.
 You never know what’s going to happen tomorrow.
 If you find yourself responsible for a massive amount of debt and bills, then withdrawing money out of your 401(k) might be the only possible route that you have.